baberthal/CSBC-Elk-Stack/README.md

 * Run the playbook, and navigate to `http://[PUBLIC IP OF ELK SERVER]:5601` to confirm that the installation worked as expected.

-* Example commands are shown below.
-Note that the exact commands may differ based on the IP addresses of your machines.
+Example commands are shown below.
+Note that the exact commands may differ based on your exact configuration.

 From the Ansible control node:
 ```bash